jeog/TOSDataBridge/README.md

     ...     time.sleep(.1)
     ```

-- **Numerical Values for Certain Instrument Types:** The TOS DDE server doesn't handle numerical values for non-decimal securities well.
-For instance, trying to get a bid/ask/last etc. for a 10-yr note future (/zn) will not return the franctional part of the price.
+- **Numerical Values for Certain Instrument Types:** The TOS DDE server doesn't handle numerical values for 'non-decimal' securities well.
+For instance, trying to get a bid/ask/last etc. for a 10-yr note future (/zn) will not return the fractional part of the price.
 In these cases use the topic versions suffixed with an x (bidx/askx/lastx etc.) which will provide a str that you'll need to parse.

 - **Case-Sensitivity:** Case Sensitivity is a minor issues with how Item values are handled.
 The underlying C/C++ library are case-sensitive; it's up to the client to make sure they are passing case consistent item strings.
 The Python wrapper is case-insensitive; on receiving item and topic strings they are converted to upper-case by default.